brunorijsman/quantum-internet-hackathon-2022/README.md

 transformation.

 We want to compute the quantum Fourier transform on an _N_ qubit input value.

-We pretend that we only have access to quantum computers that have fewer than _N_ qubits of memory.
-(I say pretend because in our project we will use only small values of _N_ due to limitations of the simulators that we will be using.)

 We are going to distribute the quantum Fourier transform computation over _M_ separate smaller quantum processors, where each quantum processor has _N/M_ qubit memories plus a few extra qubit